-$$r_0^a \; A \; r_1^a \; A \; d_1 \Rightarrow heta_0^a \; A \; heta_1^a \; ext{ and } \; \; r_1^a \; A \; r_2^a \; A \; d_2 \Rightarrow ( heta_1^a - lpha) \; A \; heta_2^a$$
+$$r_0^a \ A \ r_1^a \ A \ d_1 \Rightarrow heta_0^a \ A \ heta_1^a \quad ext{and} \quad r_1^a \ A \ r_2^a \ A \ d_2 \Rightarrow ( heta_1^a - lpha) \ A \ heta_2^a$$

-First two distance measures of objects correlate positively with respective $\theta_i^{z'}$ as well, but the third measure correlates negatively with it.
-Therefore, the conjunction of three measures for each object correlate negatively with all angles except $\theta_i^x$ .
-To avoid clutter in the figure, the mapping is shown only for the object A.

-A relation that is very relevant for action in nearly all placement contexts is a conjunction of measures of $(r_2, \theta_2, s_2)$ , where $s_2$ denotes the sign or the (L, R) value for $\theta$ , for it uniquely specifies or represents the placement of the system itself with respect to any three objects as shown in the diagram on the left.
+The first two distance measures of objects correlate positively with the respective $\theta_i^{x'}$ as well, but the third measure correlates negatively with it.
+Therefore, the conjunction of three measures for each object correlates negatively with all angles except $\theta_i^x$ .
+To avoid clutter in the figure, the mapping is shown only for the object A. A relation that is very relevant for action in nearly all placement contexts is a conjunction of measures of $(r_2, \theta_2, s_2)$ , where $s_2$ denotes the sign or the (L, R) value for $\theta$ , for it uniquely specifies or represents the placement of the system itself with respect to any three objects as shown in the diagram.
 While the values $(r_2, \theta_2, s_2)$ may continuously change for each object as the system moves in space and time, a conjunction of three continues to cohere with the placement of the observing system itself.
-If there are n reflecting objects in the field, then there are ${}^{n}C{3}$ combinations that ideally represent the same common information.
-Given the redundancy, a system may build or select greater coherence based conjunction to gain specificity.
-If a system has multiple measures for the same quantity, each with independent resolution limit, then a larger conjunction of such measures significantly improves the resolution as shown in Fig.3.
-Even though the distances and angles of other objects are represented in system X, the same angles and distances are mapped to a modular space that represents the placement of the observing system itself, making it referable within the system, which forms a part of its own identity defining relation.
+If there are n reflecting objects in the field, then there are ${}^nC_3$ combinations that ideally represent the same common information.
+Given the redundancy, a system may build or select a greater coherence-based conjunction to gain specificity.
+If a system has multiple measures for the same quantity, each with an independent resolution limit, then a larger conjunction of such measures significantly improves the resolution as shown in Fig.3.
+Even though the distances and angles of other objects are represented in system X, the same angles and distances are mapped to a modular space that represents the placement of the observing system itself, making it referable within the system, which forms a part of its own identity-defining relation.

 A few points are noteworthy.
-In real systems, a number of agents represent overlapping limits of values in the population coding scheme presented here to cover a semantic space, but here, nodes represent discrete ranges of values covering the space, which makes it convenient to show a relational feed forward mapping among nodes with lines.
-Moreover, in a hierarchical reentrant system these mappings are dynamically constructed from competitive coherence relation among signals received to capture relevant constancy in observed phenomena as discussed in previous section.
+In real systems, a number of agents represent overlapping limits of values in the population coding scheme presented here to cover a semantic space, but here, nodes represent discrete ranges of values covering the space, which makes it convenient to show a relational feed-forward mapping among nodes with lines.
+Moreover, in a hierarchical re-entrant system, these mappings are dynamically constructed from competitive coherence relations among signals received to capture relevant constancy in observed phenomena as discussed in the previous section.
 But here, it suffices to show how relations describable by conjunction and disjunction correlate with values in different semantic spaces.
 A space gets defined by a mapping given by the constructor expression on the values from different spaces.
-Lower level elemental objects define structure, and higher level contextual objects define the limits of relevance as implied in Fig.4(d).
+Lower-level elemental objects define structure, and higher-level contextual objects define the limits of relevance as implied in Fig.4(d).